Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Mud Hole Spring is one of approximately six known geothermal springs in Florida’s coastal waters.

-Like Warm Mineral Spring, Hot Mud Spring is hot because the spring system runs deep enough to be warmed by the Earth’s geothermal core.
+Like Warm Mineral Spring, Hot Mud Spring is hot because the spring system runs deep enough to be warmed by the Earth’s hot core.
 And like Warm Mineral Spring, the underwater vent discharges hot spring water (97F) that’s unusually rich with nutrients and minerals.

 Mud Hole Spring may receive research attention in coming years because scientists have begun studying other blue holes in Florida.